Modular by Design

 Badges

 Each module includes a summative assessment activity designed to help learners reflect on how the concepts and techniques introduced in each lab might apply to their own STEM education research, where they can demonstrate their technical proficiency with the analytical techniques and methods addressed in each unit.
-Instructors are provided with digital Badges (see example) to award students upon successful completion of assessments.
+Instructors are provided with physical and digital Badges (see example) to award students upon successful completion of assessments.
 At the instructor’s discretion, badges can be sequenced into microcredentials that can be used to certify learners’ successful demonstration and/or application of LA methods.

 Microcredentials

-Microcredentials are designed for individuals seeking to validate their expertise in learning analytics are are offered for each research methods.To earn a microcredential, participants are required to demonstrate a comprehensive understanding and showcase their ability to effectively utilize learning analytics to gather, analyze, and communciate educational data to support their own research.
+Microcredentials (see example) are designed for individuals seeking to validate their expertise in learning analytics are are offered for each research methods.To earn a microcredential, participants are required to demonstrate a comprehensive understanding and showcase their ability to effectively utilize learning analytics to gather, analyze, and communciate educational data to support their own research.